 - 200 grams shallots (4 large roughly chopped)

 - 3 tablespoons chili pepper flakes (to taste)

 - 2 tablespoons vegetable oil

-- 2 pounds beef shanks or shortribs cut into large cubes
+- 900 grams beef shanks or shortribs (cut into large cubes)

 - 4 kaffir lime leaves

-- 2 packs freeze dried coconut cream rehydrated in 2 cups of warm water, or 1 can coconut milk
+- 2 packs coconut cream powder (or 1 can coconut milk)

-- 1 tablespoon palm sugar brown sugar can be substituted
+- 1 tablespoons coconut sugar (brown sugar can be substituted)

 - Add all the salt, coriander, turmeric, ginger, garlic, shallots, and chili flakes to a food processor and run until there are no clumps left and you have a smooth spice paste.
 You'll need to scape the bowl down a few times.